Introduction to Opensense Admin

 1. Click on the “Signatures” dropdown and choose “Departments”:

-1. Click “Add New Department” and name your department.
-Depending on the binding, search for your existing directory group and choose it.
-Once found, hit the green button on the top right to save.
-Refer to the Opensense “Syncing” documentation in regards to syncing.
+2. Click "Add New Department" and provide a name for your department.
+Depending on the binding, find your existing directory group and choose it.
+After locating it, press the green button on the top right to save.
+Refer to the Opensense "Syncing" documentation for information on syncing.

 Signature Assignment - Assign a Signature to a Department